eidoom/personal-webpage-generator/content/post/address-transmission-web-client-using-hostname.md

 categories = ["computing"]
 +++

+## Introduction

 I have [Transmission](https://wiki.archlinux.org/index.php/Transmission) running on my linux server for BitTorrent transfers.
 I have been accessing the web interface using the IP address of the server in the URL like a dirty animal.
 It's time to use the hostname of my server for this.

+## Configuration

-Before making any changes to the settings, Transmission has to be stopped otherwise it will overwrite those changes.
+Before making any changes to the settings, Transmission has to be stopped otherwise it will overwrite those changes

 ```
 sudo systemctl stop transmission-daemon